Featured image of post Foreign Keys Are Not Optional

 TL;DR

-Foreign keys aren’t just constraints — they’re the last line of defense against orphaned data, silent corruption, and integrity issues that compound over time.
-Application-level validation covers the happy path, but production has a way of finding every other path.
+Foreign keys are the last line of defense against orphaned data, silent corruption, and integrity issues that compound over time.
+Application-level validation covers the happy path; production finds every other path.
 The overhead is negligible; the cost of skipping them isn’t.

 The happy path isn’t the only path

-Application-level validation works great — when everything is running normally.
-When every deploy goes clean, when no one is running a backfill script at 2am, when your ORM is doing exactly what you think it’s doing.
+Application-level validation works great when everything is running normally.
+When every deploy goes clean, when no one is running a backfill at 2am, when your ORM is doing exactly what you think it’s doing.
+Production is the set of conditions where one of those isn’t true.

-Without foreign keys, you have to know every relationship exists and enforce it yourself.
-Every developer writing a query, a migration, a backfill script needs to carry the full mental model of the schema in their head.
-Which tables depend on which?
-What breaks if this row disappears?
+Every developer writing a query, a migration, or a backfill script has to carry the full mental model of the schema in their head: which tables depend on which, what breaks if a row disappears, where the implicit relationships are.
+Without foreign keys, that mental model is the only thing keeping the data consistent.
+The example writes itself.

 1